sozialhelden/accessibility-cloud/docs/json-api.md

 - `includeCategories`: comma-separated list of category names to include in the search.
 All other categories are excluded.
 - `excludeCategories`: comma-separated list of category names to exclude in the search.
 All other categories are included.

+### Retrieving a PlaceInfo document by its `sourceId` and `originalId`

+If you have the `originalId` and `sourceId` values of a document, you can retrieve using these parameters:

+- `originalId`: the original ID used in the original data source provided externally
+- `sourceId`: `_id` of the data source on accessibility.cloud

 #### Embedding related documents